jacobtomlinson/website/content/posts/2020/2020-02-13-testing-static-site-with-lighthouse-ci-github-actions.md

 ![PageSpeed Insights](https://i.imgur.com/UPGxUDV.png)

 This service is powered by an open-source tool that Google maintains called [Lighthouse](https://developers.google.com/web/tools/lighthouse).
-Lighthouse uses Chrome's rendering engine to test a url and report metrics around performance, accessibility, progressive web apps, SEO and more.
+Lighthouse uses Chrome's rendering engine to test a URL and report metrics around performance, accessibility, progressive web apps, SEO and more.

 Lighthouse has also been bundled up into a NodeJS package called [Lighthouse CI](https://github.com/GoogleChrome/lighthouse-ci) to enable you to run Lighthouse on your websites from the command line with a headless version of Chrome.
 You can set up Lighthouse CI in your existing CI solution and you can even run a Lighthouse server to collect and aggregate metrics.

 But if you don't want all the fuss of hosting a Lighthouse server and running a complex CI pipeline you can get started quickly and easily using the [Lighthouse CI GitHub Action](https://github.com/treosh/lighthouse-ci-action).

-In this post we will cover setting up Lighthouse CI in [GitHub Actions](https://github.com/features/actions) to run performance tests on your static website.
+In this post, we will cover setting up Lighthouse CI in [GitHub Actions](https://github.com/features/actions) to run performance tests on your static website.
 This could be a blog built with [Jekyll](https://jekyllrb.com/), [Hugo](https://gohugo.io/), [Pelican](https://blog.getpelican.com/), [Gatsby](https://www.gatsbyjs.org/) or perhaps a documentation site built with [Sphinx](https://www.sphinx-doc.org/en/master/) or [MkDocs](https://www.mkdocs.org/).
 Any project which outputs a static set of HTML/JS/CSS files into a build directory.

 I'm going to focus on adding Lighthouse CI to [this blog](https://github.com/jacobtomlinson/jacobtomlinson.github.io), the one you're reading right now.

 ## Configuring our GitHub Action

-First we need to create a new directory in the root of our repository called `.github/workflows` if it doesn't already exist.
+First, we need to create a new directory in the root of our repository called `.github/workflows` if it doesn't already exist.

 ```bash
 mkdir -p .github/workflows